Guide To UK Sustainable & Ethical Outdoor Clothing Brands

 When it comes to shopping ethically, two of the key things to look out for are sustainable fabrics and fair labour practices.
 However, when it comes to outdoor clothing, there’s another key thing to look out for.
 That is per- or polyfluorinated chemicals – PFAS for short.

-Most outdoor clothing companies have relied on these chemicals to make their products water-resistant.
-Yet, PFAS are highly toxic.
-They’ve been linked to cancer, infertility, and other health problems in humans, and harm wildlife.
-Plus they don’t degrade easily.
-So much so they are also known as forever chemicals as they linger in the environment for a long time.
+Theyโ€™ve been linked to cancer, infertility, and other health problems in humans, and harm wildlife.
+Plus, they donโ€™t degrade easily.
+So much so, they are also known as “forever chemicals” as they linger in the environment for a long time.
 They’ve been found everywhere from Mount Everest to Antarctica and the Tibetan Plateau.

 Bans in certain states in America are incoming, but the EU has backtracked on its plans to ban PFAS.
 This means many brands aren’t yet taking action on PFAS.
-No matter what eco-friendly fabrics a brand uses, or how well it treats its workers, if a brand isn’t taking action on PFAS then it cannot be classed as sustainable.
+No matter what eco-friendly fabrics a brand uses, or how well it treats its workers, if a brand isn’t taking action on PFAS, then it cannot be classed as sustainable.

 Guide To Ethical & Sustainable Outdoor Clothing Brands